guyverckw/Steemit-Notification-Module-for-Raspberry-Pi/README.md

 2) Install LCD library -- RPLCD

- i) Install RPLCD directly from PyPI using pip:
+ i) Install RPLCD directly from using pip:

  		$ sudo pip3 install RPLCD (for python2 use pip)

  ii) If you want to use I2C, you also need smbus:
       $ sudo apt-get install python3-smbus (for python2 use python-smbus)